 The science is clear: your biological age is not fixed.
 You can change it.

 Your cells run on a molecule called NAD+.
-Think of it as fuel for your cells.
+It is fuel for your cells.
 The problem is that your NAD+ levels drop by about half between ages 40 and 60.
 Less fuel means less energy, slower repair, and faster aging.

 NMN is a supplement that helps your body make more NAD+.
-In a clinical trial, people who took NMN for 2 months had higher energy levels, better physical performance, and their biological age stopped increasing.
+In the clinical trial that paused biological aging (PMID 36482258), people who took NMN for 2 months had higher energy levels, better physical performance, and their biological age stopped increasing.
 The people taking a placebo kept aging normally.

 Dr. Sinclair takes 1 gram of NMN every morning along with resveratrol (mixed into yogurt, because it absorbs better with fat).
 He sees NMN as the fuel and resveratrol as the accelerator that activates your body's repair systems.

-Here are practical things backed by research from Harvard, Oxford, the Salk Institute, and Stanford:
+Six protocols.
+All backed by Harvard, Oxford, the Salk Institute, and Stanford.
+All free or cheap:

 Eat within a time window.
 Try keeping all your meals within 8 to 10 hours.
 This gives your body time to switch from storing fat to repairing cells.
 Research from the Salk Institute shows this alone can improve blood sugar and weight.